 Applying the concepts from the textbook readings and presentations for the module: week, and after evaluating and reflecting upon the previously submitted Development Chart, the student will revisit the content and identify 6 items and 6 tasks necessary prior to instruction.
 Each task and item listed must include a corresponding reference, in current Turabian format, to support its use.
 This assignment is aligned with measurable learning outcomes A, B, C, D, and E.

 Applying the concepts from the textbook readings and presentations for the module: week, and after evaluation and reflection upon the previously submitted charts, the student will list learning outcomes, select formative assessments, and provide a rationale for each assessment with a cited reference as to why the selected formative assessment will be effective.
 The student will then create a syllabus that correctly reflects all of the previously submitted charts for the entire course.

 The student will review all four charts and the syllabus and will identify 10 strategies, activities, or formative assessments that should be revised in order to strengthen the overall plan toward praxial approach.
 The 10 selected items for revision must be highlighted in the rationale box followed by the original item to provide comparison.
 The student must provide a rationale as to why he or she believes the revision should be made, or why it will be more effective, supported with at least 1 reference.

 The syllabus must be revised to match all course requirements, point allocations, assignments, and must reflect a praxial approach.
 This assignment is aligned with measurable learning outcomes B, C, and D.

-Each quiz will cover the Reading & Study material for the assigned modules/weeks, or may be cumulative per description.
-Each quiz will be open-book/open-notes, contain 25 multiple-choice and true/false questions, and have a 1-hour and 30-minute time limit.
-These assignments are tied to learning outcomes A, C, D, and E.
+Each quiz will cover the Learn material for the assigned modules: weeks, or may be cumulative per description.
+Each quiz will be open-book/open-notes, contain varying numbers of multiple-choice and true/false questions, and have a time limit.
+These assignments are tied to measurable learning outcomes A, C, D, and E.